DengHaoyang97/350GroupProject/README.md

 # 350GroupProjectSimple startup (for local testing)

+# Standalone Server Binary:
+(run.bat and OLS_GP.jar must be in the same directory. unzip NormalVerTestStarter.rar and run the server by double click run.bat)

-Download the OLS_GP_jar folder (which contains the OLS_GP.jar and run.bat files) Double click on run.bat.
+1. Download the NormalVerTestStarter.rar folder (which contains the OLS_GP.jar and run.bat files)
-Wait for sserver to start
+2. Unzip all the files in the zip
+3. Double click on run.bat.
+4. Wait until the server started.
-Enter the local address http://127.0.0.1:8081/ in your browser Successfully enter the page
+5. Enter the local address http://127.0.0.1:8081/ in your browser

+# Balance load Server with multiple Binary:
+# Please read additionalUseageProxy.docx before testing the Balance Load Server!!!
-Two files in the same directory as the folder OLS_GP NormalVERTestStarter.jar unzipped and run the launcher to open the Server WithProxyVersion.jar unzipped and run the launcher to test The two files can not be opened at the same time, the address will be a conflict!
+(unzipp WithProxyVersion.rar, run MainServer.bat to start the main server, then start Nginx and HaProxy by double click StartProxy.bat The run.bat MainServer.bat can not be opened at the same time, Please close run.bat by input Ctrl+C before the test!)

+1. Download the NormalVerTestStarter.rar folder
+2. Unzip all the files in the zip
+3. Start Main Server by double click MainServer.bat
+4. Start Proxy Server by double click StartProxy.bat
+5. Enter the local address http://127.0.0.1:8083/ in your browser

 # User,Staff,Student for Testing
 Users for testing: